solliancenet/ica-wbs/Whiteboard design session/technology-challenge-guide-facilitator.md

 ### LAMP Lift and Shift PoC Starter

-Artifacts provided include a dev version of the LAMP-based OsTicket application and database you can use to kick-start your lift and shift PoC.
+Artifacts provided include a dev version of the LAMP-based OsTicket help desk application and database you can use to kick-start your lift and shift PoC.

 - A VM using an ARM template, to act as the on-premises installation of the OsTicket application:
   - Ubuntu Linux 16.04-LTS VM with Apache